Join a Pride in Place Neighbourhood Board

 What support will I get?

 You won’t be expected to do this alone.
-Board members are supported with:
+The Chairs and Board Members are supported with:

 • An induction and training